jannhama/websockets/README.md

 * Start server using ```node server.js```
 * Open client from ```web-client folder``` by opening ```index.html``` in your browser.

+## Technologies used

+* NodeJS & ws websockets
+* JQuery in the UI
+* Bootstrap in the UI
+* ES5 i.e. "normal" javascript

 ## Server

 Socket uses ws NPM package that is one of the most common ones for websocket usage.